Probate Q&A Series

 Detailed Answer

 When someone dies leaving a valid will in North Carolina, the person named as executor must file paperwork with the Clerk of Superior Court in the county where the decedent lived.
-Under North Carolina General Statute § 28A-6-1, the executor presents the original will, a certified death certificate, and a petition for probate.
+Under North Carolina General Statute § 28A-6-1, the executor presents the original will, an application for probate and letters, and the required information for the estate proceeding.
 The clerk reviews these documents to confirm the will’s validity and the petitioner’s right to serve.
 Once approved, the clerk issues letters testamentary, which grant the executor legal authority to collect assets, pay debts, and distribute property according to the will.

 If the decedent did not leave a will or if the named executor cannot serve, someone may apply for letters of administration.
-North Carolina General Statute § 28A-6-2 and 28A-6-3 set out the order of priority for who may serve: typically a surviving spouse, then children, then other next of kin.
-The administrator must file a petition, death certificate, and bond (unless waived), and take an oath before receiving letters of administration.
+North Carolina General Statute § 28A-4-1 and § 28A-4-2 set out the order of priority for who may serve, and G.S.
+28A-6-2 governs qualification and issuance of letters: typically a surviving spouse, then heirs.
+The administrator must file the required application, and bond if required, and take an oath before receiving letters of administration.

-Both executors and administrators must post a fiduciary bond under North Carolina General Statute § 28A-7-1 unless the will waives bond or all heirs consent in writing.
+Both executors and administrators must post a fiduciary bond under North Carolina General Statute § 28A-8-1 unless excused as provided by law, including when a will waives bond for an executor.
 The bond protects the estate against misconduct.
-After letters issue, the fiduciary must inventory assets, give notice to creditors, and file periodic accounting with the court.
+After letters issue, the fiduciary must inventory assets, give notice to creditors, and file accountings with the court as required.

 Key Requirements at a Glance

-• File original will and certified death certificate with the Clerk of Superior Court (G.S.
+• File the original will with the Clerk of Superior Court and submit the required application for probate and letters (G.S.
 28A-6-1).

 • Take the oath of fiduciary, confirming you will perform duties faithfully.

-• Post a fiduciary bond unless it is waived by the will or by written consent of heirs (G.S.
-28A-7-1).
+• Post a fiduciary bond unless excused by law, including when waived by the will for an executor (G.S.
+28A-8-1).

 • Serve notice to creditors and file an inventory of estate assets.